bytefish/bytefish.de/blog/dgraph.md

 That's it for now!

 It was fun to play around with a new technology, which takes different approaches to data management.

 I initially had problems to grasp GraphQL as a query language for [Dgraph] and it took quite some time to come up with the queries.
-It was actually easier for me to get started with SPARQL, which might be due to being close to SQL.
+It was actually easier for me to get started with SPARQL, which might be due to it being close to SQL.

-Actually running a local Dgraph database and importing the RDF data was a no-brainer, once I had prepared the RDF data correctly.
+Actually running a local Dgraph database and importing the RDF data was a no-brainer.
 The Bulk Import was very fast, although I didn't tune a thing and imported close to a billion RDF statements to Dgraph.

 There is so much more to explore with Dgraph, but time is so limited.